Update 10/6/20: Sheet music for this song can be downloaded here.

 I began with the most unique aspect of the text: the stressed/unstressed endings of each couplet. (“Refuge,” “rescue,” “with us.”
 What they used to call a “feminine cadence.”)
 That suggested to me an appoggiatura.
 One thing led to another and those downbeat appoggiaturas became the song’s primary personality.
 It’s not unlike “Eagle’s Wings,” come to think of it.

 In any case, this harmonic language gives the song a sweet and gentle feel.
 I like how it draws out of the text a sense of contented trust, whereas the previous tune or EIN FESTE BURG highlights strength, confidence, and completion.
-Listen to the above demo or play it for yourself from this leadsheet.
+Listen to the above demo or play it for yourself from the leadsheet (see link above).